Evan-Meade/Stellar-Type-Neural-Networks/Classification_Stars/README.md

-## Stellar Classification with a Classification Neural Network
+## Spectral Typing Stars with a Classification Neural Network

 This is an example of a simple classification neural network applied on a modified version of the data from the [HYG Database](http://www.astronexus.com/hyg).
 Details of the network and sources can be found in our report.